Secant and Popov-like Conditions in Power Network Stability: Main results

 \begin{example} Consider a four area power network whose dynamics are governed by \eqref{e:theta-compact-p}, see \cite{nabavi2013topology} on how a four area network equivalent can be obtained for the IEEE New England 39-bus system or the South Eastern Australian 59-bus.
 Suppose that the generation dynamics are given by the second-order system

 and we set $\tau_{\alpha,i}=0.5$ and $\tau_{\beta,i}=1$ for each $i$, and the voltage magnitudes are $V_i\simeq 1$(pu).
 The inertia, damping, and droop gains of the areas are provided in Table \ref{t:param}.
 Note that, for illustration purposes, the numerical value of the droop gain $k_1>0$ has not been fixed.
-To evaluate the condition in Theorem \ref{t:popov}, the remaining required parameter is the values of $\sigma_i$, $i=1, 2, 3, 4.$ Suppose that $\sigma_1\geq \max (\sigma_2, \sigma_3, \sigma_4)$.
+To evaluate the condition in Theorem \ref{t:popov}, {the remaining required parameters are} the values of $\sigma_i$, $i=1, 2, 3, 4.$ Suppose that $\sigma_1\geq \max (\sigma_2, \sigma_3, \sigma_4)$.
 Then, the proposed stability condition can be verified given the pair $(k_1, \sigma_1)$.
-For different values of $\sigma_1$(pu), the maximum droop gain $k_1$ for which the stability certificates of Theorem \ref{t:popov} hold are provided in Table \ref{t:popov}.
+For different values of $\sigma_1$(pu), the maximum droop gain $k_1$ for which the stability certificates of Theorem \ref{t:popov} hold are provided in Table \ref{tab:popov}.

 As can be seen from the table, at $\sigma_1=0$, which corresponds to the isolated bus dynamics, the maximum allowed droop gain is $k_1=24.3$.
 As the strength of the coupling, i.e. $\sigma_1$, increases, the value of $k_1$ that can be tolerated in view of stability decreases.
 Eventually, for $\sigma\geq 30$, we have $k_1\simeq 13.9$.
 In fact, the latter corresponds to the special case where bus dynamics are passive.
 It is worth mentioning that an application of secant conditions returns $k_1\leq 8D_1=12.8$ in this case.
-This is expected as the secant conditions allow for nonlinear droop gains, and are independent of the inertia and time constants of the model. \EW \end{example}
+This is expected as the secant conditions allow for nonlinear droop gains, and are independent of the inertia, time constants of the model, {and most importantly the bounds on the line parameters}. \EW \end{example}

 The rest of this subsection is dedicated to the proof of the main result.